AzureOrange404/DangerousWiki/pages/guides/emulationstation/runcommand.md

 ---
 layout: home
-title: How To Runcommand
+title: How To EmulationStation
-description: EMPTY FOR NOW
+description: The ES Runcommand
 light_mode: false
 ---